DTS-STN/Service-Canada-Design-System/README.md

 **Creating & testing a pre-release:**

+1. Update documentation:

+   - Create a new feature branch and add any changes to unreleased section in CHANGELOG.md
+   - Merge feature branch into develop
+   - Note: If you are repo admin, you can commit any changes to CHANGELOG.md directly to develop </br></br>

-1. Create a PR from the delevop branch into the release branch.
-Include what is in the pre-release in the PR details.
+2. Create a PR from the delevop branch into the release branch.

-2. Once the PR is approved and merged, the [Generate Pre-release](https://github.com/DTS-STN/DECD-Design-System/actions/workflows/generate-pre-release.yml) Github Action will be triggered.
+3. Once the PR is approved and merged, the [Generate Pre-release](https://github.com/DTS-STN/DECD-Design-System/actions/workflows/generate-pre-release.yml) Github Action will be triggered.

-3. A release will be created with the tag ["latest"](https://github.com/DTS-STN/DECD-Design-System/releases/tag/latest) which will include a .tgz asset.
+4. A release will be created with the tag ["latest"](https://github.com/DTS-STN/DECD-Design-System/releases/tag/latest) which will include a .tgz asset.

-4. To test the pre-release:
+5. To test the pre-release:

    1. Download the asset onto your local machine.